dsa110/dsa110-pol/interface/README.md

 ## Usage

-To start the `PARSEC` GUI on a specific port (e.g. 4343), run the following command from terminal:
+To start the `PARSEC` GUI on a specific port (`PORT`), run the following command from terminal:

 ```
-$mercury run PARSEC_Interface-InteractiveMercury-V4.ipynb 4343
+$mercury run PARSEC_Interface-InteractiveMercury-V4.ipynb PORT
 ```

-The GUI is then accessible via http://localhost:4343/ .
+The GUI is then accessible via http://localhost:PORT/ .
 Shutdown `PARSEC` using `Ctrl^C`.
 To ensure all sub-processes spawned by mercury are terminated, run:

 ```
 $./kill_mercury.sh